Sarah O'Brien

 Within North Carolina, Sarah began her career developing and administering NCDOT’s Planning Grant Initiative.
 She also served two stints as the state’s acting SRTS coordinator and as one of the original core group members of the Watch for Me NC campaign.
 She also launched and led NCDOT’s Non-Motorized Volume Data Program for five years.

-Nationally, Sarah is a member of the Transportation Research Board’s (TRB) Bicycle Transportation Committee (ANF20) and Traffic Monitoring Committee (ABJ35), and she chairs the Bicycle and Pedestrian Data Subcommittee (ABJ35(3)).
-She has been a member of the Association of Pedestrian and Bicycle Professionals (APBP) since 2010.
-Sarah currently serves as a panel member for NCHRP 17-84 Pedestrian and Bicycle Safety Performance Functions for the Highway Safety Manual
+Nationally, Sarah has served as a member of the Transportation Research Board’s (TRB) Bicycle Transportation Committee (ACH20) and Traffic Monitoring Committee (ACP70), chaired the Bicycle and Pedestrian Data Subcommittee (ACP70(2)), and contributed as a panel member on two previous NCHRP projects.
+She has been a member of the Association of Pedestrian and Bicycle Professionals (APBP) since 2010 and of the Institute of Transportation Engineers (ITE) since 2019.

 Sarah has a Master of Environmental Science and Management (MESM) from the University of California, Santa Barbara’s (UCSB) Bren School of Environmental Science and Management.
 Her undergraduate degree in Biology is from UNC-Asheville.